 Reporting to appropriate stakeholders e.g. parents, governors, SMT.

 Continue to liaise with other MSLD schools through curriculum groups and meetings.

-Curriculum will be monitored and reviewed regularly by Curriculum Coordinators (Emma McCormick and Jodie Hudson), which will inform action plans.
+Curriculum will be monitored and reviewed regularly by Quality of Education co-ordinators (Emma McCormick and Jodie Hudson), which will inform future plans and school development.